 During the year, the Council progressed its vision in the delivery of a bold and progressive future for Watford.
-The financial underpinning of this was through the approval of the revenue budget in January 2022 for the following activities:
+The revenue budget set to achieve this was agreed in January 2023.
+The Council is organised into service areas as set out in the following table with each area responsible for delivering elements of the Council Plan: